hexops/machengine.org/content/engine/_index.md

 ## Data & tooling-driven

 We envision a new set of tools for gamedevs that involve a deep integration with our ECS, which should allow for extensive debugging facilities and more.
 We're optimistic about exploring other tooling which effectively produce data in simple & intuitive ways (think: why is developing games not as fun as playing them?)

+## Roadmap

+There is a _long_ road ahead, it's going to require a lot of work to get to where we are going.

+We've been working on Mach for ~2 years now, primarily building out the Zig gamedev ecosystem and building [foundational packages](../pkg) that we needed for [Mach core](../core), as a result we've really _just_ broken ground on the engine side of things.

+[See the roadmap](roadmap) for a general idea of what we're up to today.

 ## Join the effort